sun-umn/NCVX_Documentation/settings/new_para.rst

 Boolean value.
 Default value: False

-By default, PyGRANSO will use Weak-Wolfe line search method.
+By default, NCVX will use Weak-Wolfe line search method.
 By enabling this method, the second wolfe condition will be disabled.

 searching_direction_rescaling
 --------------------------------